Chapter 14-53

 (i) Retailers or microbusinesses shall not operate as or with a drive-in or drive-through at which cannabis goods are sold to persons within or about a motor vehicle.

-(m) A retail permittee or microbusiness permittee who is engaged in retail sale shall hire or contract for security personnel who are at least twenty-one (21) years of age to provide security services for the licensed retail premises.
-All security personnel hired or contracted for by the permittee shall be licensed by the Bureau of Security and Investigative Services and shall comply with Chapters 11.4 and 11.5 of Division 3 of the Business and Professions Code.
+(l) A retail permittee or microbusiness permittee who is engaged in retail sale shall hire or contract for security personnel who are at least twenty-one (21) years of age to provide security services for the licensed retail premises.
+Refer to Section 14-53.404(a)(13) for security personnel requirements.

 (1) Access to the premises of a retail permittee shall be limited to individuals who are at least twenty-one (21) years of age.

-(2) Notwithstanding subsection (n)(1) of this section, individuals who are at least 18 years of age and in possession of a valid physician’s recommendation shall be granted access to the premises of a retail permittee for the sole purpose of purchasing medicinal cannabis consistent with the physician’s recommendation.
+(2) Notwithstanding subsection (m)(1) of this section, individuals who are at least eighteen (18) years of age and in possession of a valid physician’s recommendation shall be granted access to the premises of a retail permittee for the sole purpose of purchasing medicinal cannabis consistent with the physician’s recommendation.

-(o) Authorized Sales.
+(n) Authorized Sales.
 A retailer shall only sell adult-use cannabis and adult-use cannabis products to individuals who are at least twenty-one (21) years of age.
-A retailer shall only sell medicinal cannabis or medicinal cannabis products to individuals who are at least eighteen (18) years of age, but not yet twenty-one (21), if those individuals are in possession of a valid physician’s recommendation.
+A retailer may sell medicinal cannabis, medicinal cannabis products, adult-use cannabis, and adult-use cannabis products to individuals who are at least eighteen (18) years of age, but not yet twenty-one (21), if those individuals are in possession of a valid physician’s recommendation.
 Medicinal cannabis sales to individuals twenty-one (21) years of age and older are unrestricted.

-(q) Operating hours of the storefront retailer license shall be limited to the hours of 9:00 a.m. through 9:00 p.m., seven (7) days a week.
+(p) Operating hours of the storefront retailer license shall be limited to the hours of 8:00 a.m. to 10:00 p.m., seven (7) days a week.

-(r) Storefront/Retail Security Requirements.
-All provisions incorporated within Section 14-53.404 (Security) are directly applicable to and binding on all facilities, including all storefront/retail businesses.
+(q) Storefront/Retail Security Requirements.
+All provisions incorporated within Section 14-53.404, Security, are directly applicable to and binding on all facilities, including all storefront/retail businesses.

 14-53.307 Type 11 conditions (distribution).